 - when the representation is due (date and time).
 The deadline will be between 14 – 42 days from the date of advertising, depending on how the development proposal is classified.
 Representations received after the deadline will not be valid, even if they are only 10 minutes late.

-⊗ Public holidays, and all dates between Christmas Day and New Year’s Day are not included in calculating the deadline.
+⊗ Public holidays, and all dates between Christmas Day and New Year’s Day are excluded when calculating the deadline.

 - who the representation must be sent to (check whether it is to be sent to the local council or the EPA)

 - how the representation can be made.
 Unless the notice specifically says that email representations will be accepted (or includes an email address for sending representations), you should send a copy by post and allow extra time for it to arrive.